Hyle-org/hyle/README.md

 [![Code Coverage][codecov-badge]][codecov-url]
 [![Twitter][twitter-badge]][twitter-url]

-_AHyli is the new proof-powered L1 to build the next generation of apps onchain._
+_Hyli is the new proof-powered L1 to build the next generation of apps onchain._

 This repository hosts the **work-in-progress Rust client** for the [Hyli](https://hyli.org) chain.